▦ New · The Command Center →

 Ctrl-a p to open.
 Type to fuzzy-search sessions, windows, pane actions, and settings.
 Hit Enter to execute.

-Switch sessions by name, split panes, zoom, change settings — all without memorizing keybindings.
+Switch sessions by name, split panes, zoom, change settings — without memorizing keybindings.

 Ctrl-a g to toggle.
-A tabbed side panel with diffs, issues, MRs, and review queues.
-The Diff tab is powered by hunk — syntax highlighting, word-level diffs, and split/stack views.
+A tabbed side panel with diffs, issues, and PRs/MRs — the Diff tab powered by hunk: syntax highlighting, word-level diffs, split and full-screen views.

-Split mode for monitoring while agents work.
-Full-screen mode for thorough review.
-Use [ and ] to cycle between tabs.
+Split mode to monitor while agents work, full-screen for review. [ ] cycle tabs.

 in the terminal.